U.S. Senate narrowly approves $3.5 trillion spending plan | Politics

 - United States

-The U.S. Senate narrowly approved a $3.5 trillion spending blueprint for President Joe Biden's top priorities early on Wednesday morning, after lawmakers sparred over the need for massive spending to fight climate change and poverty.
+The U.S. Senate approved a $3.5 trillion spending blueprint for President Joe Biden's top priorities early on Wednesday morning in a 50-49 vote along party lines after lawmakers sparred over the need for huge spending to fight climate change and poverty.
 After months of haggling, the Senate on Tuesday passed a $1 trillion infrastructure bill https://www.reuters.com/world/us/whats-us-senates-bipartisan-1-trillion-infrastructure-bill-2021-08-03 in a bipartisan 69-30 vote, proposing to make the nation's biggest investment in decades in roads, bridges, airports, and waterways.
-But the measure faces an uncertain future in the House.
+The measure faces an uncertain future in the House.

 Democrats in the Senate then turned to a budget resolution containing spending instructions for the multi-trillion-dollar follow-up package https://www.reuters.com/world/us/paid-leave-clean-energy-preschool-democrats-35-trln-plan-2021-08-09, which includes provisions to create universal preschool, affordable housing, and climate-friendly technologies.
-The bills have been a top priority for Biden, who has sought to enact sweeping changes during a time when his Democratic party narrowly controls both congressional chambers and where they fear the loss of legislative control in the looming 2022 elections.
+The bills have been a top priority for Biden, who has sought to enact sweeping changes during a time when Democrats hold slim majorities in both congressional chambers and where they fear the loss of legislative control in the looming 2022 elections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)